First 5 LA Early Childhood Policy Advocacy Fund (EC PAF)

 WHO IS ELIGIBLE?

-May we apply for multiple COFF awards?
+May we apply for both rounds of COFF awards?

 May funds be used to purchase equipment such as laptop computers for our work?